AngularTemplates/angular-admin-template/README.md

 We need feedback to keep improving so please please let us know your thoughts.
 You can either create an issue here or drop us a line at contact@angular-templates.io

+## Purchased this template and need help?
+Please submit your issues here.